The Better Business Bureau reminds those who experience storm damage to take certain precautions when cleaning up and making repair decisions.

 - Check with your insurance company about policy coverage and specific filing requirements.
 Save all receipts, including those for food, temporary lodging, or other expenses that may be covered under your policy.

 - For major repairs, take time to shop around and get 3-4 estimates based on the same specifications and materials.
-Check out references that are at least one year-old, verify with the PA Attorney General that businesses are required to be licensed to do work in your area and all work inside homes that pre-dates 1978 must be done by contractors that are Certified to Conduct Lead-Based Paint Activities and Renovations.
+Check out references that are at least one year-old, verify with the local licensing agency that the businesses are permitted to do work in your area and all work inside homes that pre-date 1978 must be done by contractors that are Certified to Conduct Lead-Based Paint Activities and Renovations.

 - Be leery if a worker shows up on your doorstep to announce that your home is unsafe.
 If you are concerned about possible structural damage in your home, have an engineer, architect or building official inspect it.

 - Require a written contract agreement with anyone you hire.
 It should specify the work to be done, the materials to be used and the price breakdown for both labor and materials.
 Any promises made orally should be written into the contract, including warranties on materials or labor.
-Be sure their name, address, license number, if applicable, and phone number along with a start and end date for the work are included in contract.
-Read and understand the contract in its entirety and don’t sign a blank contract.
-A copy of the signed contract is to be given to you at time of signature.
+Be sure their name, address, license number – if applicable and phone number along with a start and end date for the work is included in contract.
+Read and understand the contract in its entirety, don’t sign a blank contract and a copy of the signed contract is to be given to you at time of signature.

 - Once you have found a contractor, request proof of a current insurance certificate covering workman’s compensation, property damage and personal liability.

 - Never pay in full for all repairs in advance, and do not pay cash!
-While many businesses may ask for a deposit, BBB suggests that no more one-third of the job be paid up front.
+While many companies may ask for a deposit, BBB suggests that no more one-third of the job be paid upfront.
 Be sure the contract specifies the schedule for releasing payments to the contractor.

-Storm victims should never feel forced to make a hasty decision or choose an unknown contractor.
-Start With Trust with your Better Business Bureau.
-For more storm-related resources, lists of BBB Accredited Businesses by industry and Business Reviews you can trust on local companies, visit www.bbb.org or call 877-267-5222.
+Disaster victims should never feel forced to make a hasty decision or to choose an unknown contractor.
+For reliable information, lists of BBB Accredited Businesses by industry and business reviews you can trust on local companies, start at www.bbb.org